Responding to inaccurate Forum comment about

 mean?
 CFH stands for Cubic Feet per Hour.
 That is what your

 setting.
-Pressure is measured in Pounds per Square Inch.
+Pressure is measured in Pounds per Square Inch (psi.)

 A point of confusion on

-hose size may be from what is needed with an air compressor.
+required hose size may come from what is needed with an air compressor.

-Even a small one may be rated at 10 CFM and does need a large hose!
+Even a small air compressor may be rated at 10 CFM and does need a large hose!

 That stands for Cubic Feet per Minute!
 So even a small air compressor

 need a big hose!
-But not at the 25 to 30 CFH we use in welding.
+But not at the 25 to 30 CFH used in MIG welding.

-That is only 1/2 CFM!
+That flow rate is only 1/2 CFM (30 CFH / 60 min/hr!)
 Pretty low flow.
-In fact that is about the
+In fact that is about your breathing

 GSS

-hose there will be about a 3 psi pressure drop.
-If your using a
+hose there will be about a 2 psi pressure drop.
+In a 1/4 inch hose it

-regulator/flowmeter like the one in the picture you'll have plenty of excess
+regulator/flowgauge, like the one in the above picture, you'll have plenty of excess

 pressure.
-I'll explain how the system works so you'll see why:
+Defining how the system works so you'll see why:

 With a